kipkurui/TeamKE_DreamChallenge/README.md

-# TeamKE submissions to DREAM challenge
+# TeamKE submission to DREAM challenge

 ### Step 1: Install the requirements
 The main dependenicies are:
 - numpy
 - scipy
 - hdf5
 - h5py
 - pybedtools
 - pysam
 - pybigwig
 - pandas
 - scikit-learn
 - xgboost
 - seaborn

 We are using the conda environment in our analysis, which can be easily set up with requirements.yml.

 ### Step 2: Get all the required data in place

-This code uses the Unzipped files provided by the organizers.
+This code uses the Unzipped files provided by the organisers.
-These folders should be setup and contain the respective datasets.
+These folders should be set up and contain the respective datasets.
 - annotations
 - ChIPseq
 - code
 - DNASE
 - Results
  In addition to the provided data, the following additiona data are used.

 1. Motifs: Contains all motifs used in our code